IMG Guide Training on Mt. Rainier, May 2013 (zoom»)

 38 year old, grew up in Thame and now lives in Pangboche.
 Married to Mingma Yangjin.

 Experience: 9 Everest expeditions with 2 summits, 3 Lhotse expeditions with 1 summit, Lobuche East (5), Island Peak (4), Ama Dablam X 2.
-Mera x 3 (3), Attended the Khumbu Climbing School (including first aid training).
+Mera x 3 (3), Attended the Khumbu Climbing Center (including first aid training).

 Kaji Sherpa (Head Cook)